kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 SQL Server originally supported cursors to more easily port dBase II applications to SQL Server, but even then, you can sometimes use a `WHILE` loop (See [Using WHILE Loop](/best-practices-and-findings/sql-code-conventions#80)) as an effective substitute.
 Modern versions of SQL Server provide window functions and the CROSS/OUTER APPLY syntax to cope with some of the traditional valid uses of the cursor.

 ### Valid Use Cases
 - Executing a complex stored procedure or series of stored procedures based on a set of data.
-It is true this can be handled with a `WHILE` loop and grabbing each record from the database, but a read-only, fast-forward cursor well and can be easier to manage.
+It is true this can be handled with a `WHILE` loop and grabbing each row from the database, but a read-only, fast-forward cursor well and can be easier to manage.
 - Import scripts

 ### Cursor Type